RDFroeber/buddhas-pearls/README.md

 ## Item Images

 Item images are store in S3.
-If you would like to upload any images, use the following steps.
+If you would like to upload any images, use the following steps:

 * Rename `authSample.js` to `auth.js`
 * Update the accessKeyId and secretAccessKey
-* Create an S3 bucket under your account
+* Create an S3 bucket under your AWS account
 * Replace the imagePath variable found in `routes/items` with your bucket URL
+* You should now be able to upload images

 ## Tests

+There are a few test for the User and Order models currently.
+More tests will be added soon.
+To run the test suite, use the following command:

 ```
-  npm test
+$  npm test
 ```

 ## Dependencies

+This application relies on the following npm packages:

 - [adaro](https://github.com/krakenjs/adaro): An express renderer for DustJs Templates
 - [async](https://github.com/caolan/async): Higher-order functions and common patterns for asynchronous code